Concordium/concordium-update-proposals/source/CIS/cis-4.rst

                    | (1: Byte) (n: Byte) (reason_string: Byteⁿ)
   RevokeCredentialIssuerParam ::= (credential_id: CredentialHolderId) (reason: OptionReason)

-..
-TODO: what kind of characters are allowed?
-ASCII, Unicode?

 Requirements
 ~~~~~~~~~~~~

 - If revoked successfully, the credential status MUST change to ``Revoked`` (see :ref:`CIS-4-functions-credentialStatus`).
-- The revocation MUST fail if:
+- The revocation MUST fail if any of the following conditions are met:
     - The sender of the transaction is not the issuer.
     - The credential ID is not present in the registry.
     - The credential status is not one of ``Active`` or ``NotActivated`` (see :ref:`CIS-4-functions-credentialStatus`).